 Provide Context

 When using abbreviations in medical documentation or communication, always provide sufficient context to avoid ambiguity.
 This may involve spelling out the full term the first time it is used, followed by the abbreviation in parentheses.
-Take this: "Arteriovenous Malformation Treatment (AMT)."
+Here's one way to look at it: "Arteriovenous Malformation Treatment (AMT)."

 Alternatively, you can include a glossary of abbreviations at the beginning or end of a document to define the terms used.
-Providing context helps confirm that the abbreviation is understood correctly by all readers or listeners Small thing, real impact.
-That's the whole idea..
+Providing context helps confirm that the abbreviation is understood correctly by all readers or listeners Easy to understand, harder to ignore..

 Use Standardized Terminology